 and joints (including some kinds of arthritis).
 It can also help in a

-range of other disorders, including headaches and migraine, some
+range of other disorders, including tension headaches and migraine, some

 Does it hurt?

-Acupuncture is usually not pain-free.
+Acupuncture usually hurts a little.
 However, it is no more painful

-than an ordinary injection or blood test and in many cases it is less
+than an ordinary injection or blood test and often it is less

 enough, you may even find that acupuncture makes you feel relaxed and